The best dummies for breastfed babies

 Is it safe to give my baby a dummy?

 Yes!
 In fact, some special care units use dummies to comfort little and poorly babies while they are having tests or injections.
-Evidence shows that suckling eases pain and when a boob isn’t close at hand, a dummy will do nicely.
+Evidence shows that suckling eases pain and when your boob isn’t close at hand, a dummy will do nicely.

 If you're breastfeeding your baby, then it's generally recommended to hold off giving your newborn a dummy until about six weeks, to make sure they are settled suckling your breasts.